 We organized a fundraiser for her at the UNAWEZA foundation to cover the costs of examinations, perinatal care, layettes for the child and the purchase of food, a stove and hygiene products for the nearest future.
 We asked for PLN 3,000, but the generosity of people who were touched by the story of Maria Ines exceeded our wildest expectations.
 We collected over PLN 50,000!!!

-After consulting Carmen, we proposed to Maria Ines that we would also pay for the annual rent of a new apartment for her and her family from the collected funds, and for the next year we would cover the funds for her and her child's current living expenses.
+We proposed to Maria Ines that we would also pay for the annual rent of a new apartment for her and her family from the collected funds, and for the next year we would cover the funds for her and her child's current living expenses.
 Thanks to this, Maria Ines returns to school.
 And then - if there are enough people of good will who will accompany her on the way to a better tomorrow - she will be able to finish law studies and help women, which she dreams about very much.

 The plan is that we want Maria Ines and her mother Lupita to finally become independent from the need to work in a landfill and open the door to a better future for them.

 Maria Ines is to devote herself to learning and caring for her child.
 There is a long road of education ahead of her.
 The school she goes to now will take three years, six terms.
 This is the equivalent of Polish high school, and here Ines will be able to prepare herself in basic subjects and be able to enter college.
 But just graduating from this school with a higher level certificate will allow her to get a better job in the future.